Aisha Orazbayeva

-Aisha Orazbayeva (Aısha Orazbaeva, born 1985) is a violinist from Kazakhstan.
-She also writes and has had plays broadcast on the radio.
+Aisha Orazbayeva (Айша Оразбаева; born 1985) is a Kazakh violinist.
+Outside performing, she also writes and has had plays broadcast on the radio.
 She gained notice for her performance of Salvatore Sciarrino's Sei Capricci.

 Orazbayeva collaborated with computer music composer Peter Zinovieff on a violin concerto Our Too, premiered at London Contemporary Music Festival in 2014.

-In 2014 composer Bryn Harrison wrote Receiving the Approaching Memory, a 40-minute work for violin and piano, for Orazbayeva and pianist Mark Knoop.
+In 2014, composer Bryn Harrison wrote Receiving the Approaching Memory, a 40-minute work for violin and piano, for Orazbayeva and pianist Mark Knoop.
 An album version was released in 2015.